ianbrault/faroutfest/README.md

-# Westwoodstock 2019
+# Far Out Fest 2019

-Development repository for the website for Westwoodstock 2019
+Development repository for the website for Far Out Fest 2019

 ## To-do